 National Day of Remembrance

-- 7:00 PM – Fujitaro Kubota and His Garden film screening and Q&A. This documentary film examines the enduring dreams and legacy of immigrant and nurseryman Fujitaro Kubota, a self-taught gardener who built a thriving landscape business and, through many years of work and challenges, toiled and shaped the landscape in South Seattle into a landmark Japanese garden.
-While incarcerated at Minidoka (Idaho) concentration camp during World War II, Kubota, for whom everything held spirit, also created a memorable garden in the desert where he was held.
+- 7:00 PM – Fujitaro Kubota and His Garden film screening and Q&A. This documentary film examines the enduring dreams and legacy of immigrant and nurseryman Fujitaro Kubota, a self-taught gardener who built a thriving landscape business and, through many years of work and challenges, toiled and shaped a landmark Japanese garden in South Seattle.
+While incarcerated at the Minidoka (Idaho) concentration camp during World War II, Kubota also created a memorable garden in the desert where he was held.
 The film screening will be followed by Q&A with contributors to the companion book, Spirited Stone.

 Not a WSHS member yet?
 Join today and get exclusive member benefits, free museum admission for a year, and more.Become a member

 Our thanks: WSHS exhibitions and programs are generously supported by Columbia Bank, Humanities Washington, KNKX, The Murdock Foundation, the Port of Tacoma, and our members.